nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 * The insurance company also has no idea how prices are set at my local pharmacy
-* Alice, the teir 1 support person at the insurance company, had to guess what was going on, and guessed the initial price difference was due to a generic drug being filled the first time
+* Alice, the teir 1 support person at the insurance company, misrepresented a guess as fact, telling me the first fill was a generic
 * I imagined a story where a generic would be filled at $10 where the brand name was $80
 * I shouldn't have suggested to Alice that the generic situation would be handled better